jasontate/create_share_links/README.md

 --

 Once the script is run, it'll append to the file the share links at the bottom.
-For example, the above would out put this:
+For example, the above would output these links at the bottom of the file:

 https://chorus.fm/share/song/mxpx/doing+time
 https://chorus.fm/share/song/the+ataris/answers